Home > redbud leaves turning yellow

 Proper Watering

 Water deeply once a week during the growing season (spring and summer).
-Avoid frequent shallow watering, as this can lead to weak and shallow root systems.
+Avoid frequent shallow watering.
+This can lead to weak and shallow root systems.
 Adjust watering frequency based on weather conditions.
 For example, you may not need to water as much if it has rained recently.
 Use a drip irrigation system to ensure even and consistent watering.

 Soil Improvement